 A decade's worth of uninterrupted vigilance and protection is further bolstered by First Alert's Patented Smoke Entry System that's proven to effectively decipher between serious and minor smoke detections.
 This will drastically shorten false alarm triggers and have your Smoke Alarm actively seeking genuine threats.
 This model further distinguishes itself with the utilization of an easy to identify LED Escape Light that flashes and notifies owners of immediate danger.
 The installation process is rendered near effortless as the Ten Year Series comes equipped with a convenient Mounting Bracket.
 Combine this with the model's sleek and thin design and you have a unit that lends itself to be utilized in any number of settings.

-* Meets New Jersey 10 Year Smoke Alarm Requirements
+* Meets California, New York and New Jersey 10 Year Smoke Alarm Requirements

 Q: How often do you need to change the batteries?